-Each year agencies can apply to become a participating agency of the United Way of the Mark Twain Area.
-Through the annual campaign, dollars are raised in the community and then immediately allocated to the participating agencies that provide human services.
+Each year area non-profits can apply to become a Participating Member of the United Way of the Mark Twain Area.

 Douglass Community Services builds strong kids, strong families, and strong communities by empowering people to help themselves through the programs they oversee.